magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### User Creation Methods

-CSP offers several methods for creating users, with the primary one being the `CreateUser` method.
-This method allows administrators to set up new users by providing basic details such as email, display name, and password or by utilizing optional settings for more advanced configurations.
+The primary method for creating users with CSP is the `CreateUser` method.
+This method allows client applications to set up new users by providing basic details such as email, display name, and password or by utilizing optional settings for more advanced configurations.

 The `CreateUser` method is a key part of the CSP API.
 It automates the process of generating new user profiles and makes it easy to integrate the system with external services.
-By calling this method, CSP creates a new profile and securely stores the user’s information.
+By calling this method, CSP will ensure a new profile is created on the services, where the user's information is securely stored.

 ### Key Arguments Required for User Creation